Democracy and The Principle of Economic Inclusion Part One

 What shall we do?

 Fixing democracy requires us to acknowledge its umbilical cord-like relationship with the economy.
 It is also an egg and chicken relationship-there is no clarity on which one should happen first.
 Others say fix democracy and the rest will sort itself.
 We have tried that and yet both are in disarray.
 Maybe let’s focus on simultaneously fixing both.
 Note that I am using ‘we’ and ‘us’ because I don’t believe this a project that can be handed over to governing and connected business elites.
-Citizens need to be engaged in the same as we have been in the struggle for democracy.
+Citizens need to be engaged in the same way as we have been in the struggle for democracy.

-There is an urgent need for a rethink on the characteristics of the economic model that will work.
+There is an urgent need to rethink the characteristics of the economic model that will work.
 A foreign direct investment model will not work.
 African economies are required to urgently integrate value chains.
 Many countries depend on the export of primary commodities with no value addition despite the various studies that have demonstrated that this has ensured our continued impoverishment.
-Our agitations should be for the establishment of industrialization and innovation funds that are managed transparently.
-In the interim governments need to come up with a more effective taxation system.
-Africa continues to lose over $20Billion annually through illicit financial flows.
-In many instances what is derogatorily referred to as the ‘informal sector’ is the equivalent of the cottage industry in other countries except that in many African countries players in this sector have never received an incentive from their governments.
-Yet the same sector has the potential to be the largest employer in countries beset by low levels of industrialization.
+Our agitations should be for the establishment of industrialisation and innovation funds that are managed transparently.
+In the interim, governments need to come up with a more effective taxation system.
+Africa continues to lose over $20 billion annually through illicit financial flows.
+In many instances what is derogatorily referred to as the 'informal sector’ is the equivalent of the cottage industry in other countries except that in many African countries players in this sector have never received an incentive from their governments.
+Yet the same sector has the potential to be the largest employer in countries beset by low levels of industrialisation.
 However, we continue to shun it and keep it out of formal financial circuits.
 There are many other low-hanging fruits and long-term suggestions for fixing the economy.

 There is an urgent need for working economies that can address issues to do with increasing unemployment, inflation (erosion of incomes), weak social service delivery, and unjust patterns of economic extraction and accumulation.
-The alternative is too ghastly to contemplate but can summarized in one word- COLLAPSE.
+The alternative is too ghastly to contemplate but can be summarised in one word- COLLAPSE.
 We cannot fix democracy when the economy is in disarray.